 Medio Women: 1st, 2nd, and 3rd overall

-You may ride as fast as you would like.
-However, riders participating in the 81 mile Gran event must reach the following intersections by the designated cut-off times.
-Riders not reaching these cut-off times will be directed onto the Medio course and scored as a Medio Rider.
+Riders participating in the Gran distance must reach the following intersections by the designated cut-off times.
+All Gran riders not reaching these cutoff points will be directed onto the Medio course and will be timed as a Medio rider.